kurianbenoy/Plantcrypto-recogniser/README.md

 - [ ] Add more dataset
 - [ ] Portal for connecting seller
 - [ ] Object detection of Plants
+- [ ] Publish as an app in Playstore